taha1048/Data-Cleaning-Transformation/README.md

          df.dropna(subset = 'model', inplace = True)

-we also got some typos in the 'model' column so i used some regular expressions to find and drop them
+we also got some typos in the 'model' column so i used some regular expressions to filter them out.

       # dropping strange inputs
       df = df[df['model'].str.contains('[♿🔥]') == False]